ferrywlto/hello-world-skafford-dotnet/README.md

 - Services provide stable endpoints for accessing Pods, allowing intra-cluster communication.
 They can be of different types, such as ClusterIP for internal access or LoadBalancer/NodePort for external access.
 - Ingress resources define rules for routing external HTTP/HTTPS traffic to Services within the cluster based on criteria such as hostnames, paths, or request attributes.

+## Pod Scheduling

+Means when a pod created, the node assignment mechanism and criteria by Scheduler.
+Optimize resource utilization.

 ## Skaffold

 Now we have the service code in .NET, we have the manifest files and deploy to Kubernetes manually via `kubectl apply` command.